dainmiller/assistant/README.md

 ## Bot CLI:
 <img width="482" alt="Screen Shot 2021-04-05 at 4 41 24 PM" src="https://user-images.githubusercontent.com/46613794/113624523-c3f15580-962d-11eb-8add-a02f57799ba6.png">

-## Decisions to Make

-- [ ] Will it have a web-app or will it stay CLI?

 ## To Do

 ### Priority Path

 - [ ] [[services/config_traslator]] More streamlined system for reading commands and config options from a file
+- [ ] Add support to set name

 ### Misc.

 - [ ] Add support for toggling the database contents from source control (`/config/health`) files, via gitignore

+## Decisions to Make

+- [ ] Will it have a web-app or will it stay CLI?

 ## How to Use